CTM-AI: A Blueprint for General AI Inspired by a Model of Consciousness

 What is CTM-AI?

-A concrete blueprint that translates CTM theory into a modular, testable AI system
+A concrete blueprint that translates CTM theory into a modular, testable AI system.

 CTM-AI implements a global-workspace architecture inspired by the formal Conscious Turing Machine.
 Instead of relying on a single monolithic model or a fixed multi-agent script, CTM-AI uses a large collection of processors (LLMs/VLMs/tools/memory modules) that compete to contribute information; the winning “chunk” enters a small workspace and is broadcast back to all processors, while links form over time to enable fast unconscious information sharing.